avanwinkle/synthea/README.md

             "target": 1000
         }
     },
+    "key": "sampleproject",
+    "name": "My Synthea Project",
+    "pages": [
+        {
+            "display_order": 0,          // The order of pages/sections/cues is user-configurable
+            "id": 1,                     // All pages, sections, and cues should have unique ids "name": "First Tab"
+        }
+    ],
+    "sections": [
+        {
+            "cue_ids": [ 1000, 1001 ],   // The array of cue ids in this section
+            "display_order": 0,
+            "id": 100,
+            "name": "First Column",
+            "page_id": 1                 // A column exists only on a given page, tracked by id }
+    ],
     "subgroups": {                       // Specific options for any subgroup "rain": {                        // Subgroups here are optional "isFadeIn": true             // Subgroup fades override project fades